galaxyproject/galaxy-hub/src/events/2021-01-admin-training/index.md

 This workshop is *free*.
 However, space is limited and applications are expected to be competitive.
 The deadline for applications was the end of December 18.

+**If you are interested in being notified about future Galaxy Admin Training opportunities, then [please register your interest here](https://docs.google.com/forms/d/e/1FAIpQLSfKAcHcZGt7H9LyXbfKJNCrDkh1dwPproyirxSmasD9Aqt2JQ/viewform), and we will notify you.**